-You are given free choice of how you distribute your four module choices over the two terms (for example: two in Michaelmas and two in Lent or three in Michaelmas and one in Lent etc).
-However, be aware of your workload and that some combinations are not possible.
+You are given free choice as to how you distribute your four module choices over the two terms (for example: two in Michaelmas and two in Lent or three in Michaelmas and one in Lent etc) but be aware of your workload and that some modules have restricted numbers (see module descriptions in section 9).
 In your detailed reading you will want to concentrate on the topics that particularly interest you.
 Much of your formal teaching lectures will take place during the morning, with a few exceptions, including P7 and some 'shared' module slots where the teaching is also facilitated by other departments.
-Many modules also offer workshops, journal clubs or seminars in the afternoons.
+Many modules also offer two-hour workshops, journal clubs or seminars in the afternoons.
 These give opportunity for a more interactive style of teaching that students enjoy and find helpful in consolidating the lecture material.
-Most afternoons, during Michaelmas and Lent terms are free for project work and private study.
-The Easter Term is kept largely free from formal commitments to allow time for reading and revision.
+Most afternoons, during Michaelmas and Lent terms, are free for project work and private study.
+The Easter Term is kept largely free from formal commitments to allow time for reading and for discussion.
+The examinations will consist of one paper per module.